French Law

 The 21st century has brought new challenges to France’s immigration policy, including the rise of terrorism, the increasing diversity of immigrant populations, and the need to address issues of social integration.
 The government has implemented policies aimed at promoting integration, such as language training and citizenship education programs.

-See also French Court Censures Parts of Controversial Immigration Law
+See also French Top Court Rejects Parts of Controversial Immigration Law

 However, these efforts have been met with mixed results, and the issue of immigration remains a sensitive and contentious one in French society.